carmine560/blogger-posts/README.md

     a blog post for Google OAuth 2.0 authorization
-  * [*Bash Scripting to Update Blogger Posts for Local Changes through API*](https://carmine560.blogspot.com/2021/04/bash-scripting-to-update-posts-through.html): a blog post with a practical example using this script
+  * [*Bash Scripting to Update Blogger Posts for Local Changes through API*](https://carmine560.blogspot.com/2021/04/bash-scripting-to-update-posts-through.html): a blog post with a practical example using `blogger-posts.sh`